AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

     end Show_By_Copy_By_Ref_Params;

 In this case, we're using :ada:`A` for for output parameters in the call to :ada:`Update_Value`.
-Having one variable in more than one output parameter is forbidden in Ada, so this triggers a compilation error.
+Passing one variable to more than one output parameter in a given call is forbidden in Ada, so this triggers a compilation error.
 Depending on the specific context, you could solve this issue by using temporary variables for the other output parameters.